 “The United States is a sovereign nation,” Harris said during her speech at the border crossing in Douglas, Arizona on Sept.
 27. “And I believe that we have a duty to set rules at our border and enforce them.”

-In her speech, Harris commended Biden’s executive order from June 2024, which restricted asylum seekers to official border crossings and has caused a 77% decline in migrant border encounters since December 2023, according to recent Customs and Border Patrol statistics.
-However, she emphasized the ongoing need for a bipartisan solution.
-Without congressional support, immigration centers receive the same funding under the executive order.
+In her speech at the border, Harris mentioned Biden’s June 2024 executive order, which focused on limiting asylum seekers to official border crossings.
+That order has contributed in part to a 77% decline in migrant border encounters since December 2023, according to recent Customs and Border Patrol statistics.

 “So whether that’s at the border or in the interior, at the courts, they’re still getting the same amount of resources, but working with a much higher and more complicated caseload,” Putzel-Kavanaugh said.

-While Biden’s executive order has contributed to the ongoing decline in illegal border crossings in 2024, Mukherjee noted that those figures were already decreasing due to shifts in the Mexican government.
+While Mukherjee agreed that Biden’s executive order has likely contributed to the decline in 2024 illegal border crossing, she noted that those figures were already decreasing due to shifts within the Mexican government, which had nothing to do with any U.S. policies

-She also said that, based on Pew’s data, it remains uncertain whether voters are aware of the drop in border apprehensions, especially as both campaigns highlight border security as a critical issue leading up to the election.
+She also said that, as she looks at Pew’s data, it’s unclear to her whether voters are aware of that drop in border apprehensions, especially as each campaign continues to make border security a key element of their message leading up to the election.

 “Both Trump and Harris supporters agree that the immigration system in general needs major changes or needs to be completely overhauled,” Mukherjee said.